 FATCA and FBAR filing requirements are separate but similar.
 You could be required to file FATCA, FBAR, both, or neither!

-18. Get Caught Up With Your Tax Returns and FBAR Forms Without Penalties
+18. Get Caught Up With Your US Expat Taxes and FBAR Forms Without Penalties

 19. Renouncing Citizenship May Not Help You Avoid US Taxes